-Management Information Systems, Knowledge Management, Elecrronic Governance, Electronic Busiess, Semantic Web, Social Computing, Intelligent Systems, Operations Research.
+Management Information Systems, Business Analytics, Decision Support Systems, Knowledge Management, Elecrronic Governance, Electronic Busiess, Semantic Web, Social Computing, Intelligent Systems, Operations Research.

 - Management of the Digital Enterprise (Undergraduate - 8th Semester)